Chapter 1: This Venerable One is Dead

 The generals all expressed their agreement.

-He wore a set of silver-blue light armor and a belt embellished with a lion’s head.
-His hair was up in a high ponytail, with an exquisite silver headpiece secured at its base.
+However, at this moment, an exceptionally handsome young man with proud features emerged from the crowd.
+He wore a set of silver-blue light armor and a belt embellished with a lion’s head, his hair up in a high ponytail, with an exquisite silver headpiece secured at its base.

 The youth’s expression was exceedingly dark as he said, “We’ve already reached the foot of the mountain, but you’re all dawdling and not willing to go up.
-Don’t tell me you’re waiting for Mo Weiyu to crawl down here himself?
+Don’t tell me you’re waiting for Mo Weiyu to crawl down here himself.
 What a bunch of cowardly good-for-nothings!”

 “Xue-gongzi, what are you saying?
 What do you mean by cowardly?
 For soldiers, it’s important to be cautious.
 If we’re all brash and reckless like you, who will take responsibility if something goes wrong?”

-Someone else immediately ridiculed, “Hehe, Xue-gongzi is the darling of the heavens, but we’re just ordinary people.
+Someone else immediately ridiculed, “Heh, Xue-gongzi is the darling of the heavens, but we’re just ordinary people.
 Since the darling of the heavens can’t wait to fight the emperor of the mortal realm, then by all means, please go up the mountain on your own first.
 We’ll set up a banquet at the foot of the mountain and wait for you to bring back Mo Weiyu’s head.
 Doesn’t that sound nice?”

 “We should at least survey the surroundings.”